What is Sleep Apnea?

 Even though you’ve had a full night of sleep, you wake up feeling exhausted and have problems concentrating throughout the day.
 People around you may also complain about loud snoring during the night.

 If this is the case, you may have sleep apnea, a common sleep disorder in which breathing stops or gets very shallow during sleep.

-More people should be asking “what is sleep apnea?” – it affects over 18 million adults in the US alone.
+More people should be asking about sleep apnea since it affects over 18 million adults in the US alone.

 These breathing pauses can last from a few seconds to minutes and may occur 30 times or more an hour in some individuals.
 The breathing interruptions may limit the supply of oxygen.